Factbox: Through the Brexit Looking Glass - What happens next?

 VOTE ON EXTENDING ARTICLE 50 - MARCH 14

-If parliament rejects May’s deal and then rejects leaving without a deal, May will ask lawmakers to vote on whether to seek a “short limited extension” to the Article 50 Brexit negotiation period.
+If parliament rejects May’s deal and then rejects leaving without a deal, May will ask MPs to vote on whether to seek a “short limited extension” to the Article 50 Brexit negotiation period.

 May said if parliament votes for an extension, she will seek to agree that with the EU and would bring forward the necessary legislation to change Britain’s exit date in law.